This site is provided and sponsored by

 In 2017 Eddie and Julia transferred

 the oversight and upkeep of the Hut to the Permolat Group.
-We are happy to do this but think
+Hugh van Noorden of Permolat has kindly taken on the lead role for the

 Mt.
-Brown Hut has no fixed fee for its use,
+Brown Hut has become a high-use destination, but has no fixed fee system.

-and is reliant on donations for its upkeep.
+It is reliant on koha (donations) for its upkeep.
 It has a small firebox and because there is no good wood supply at 1100m,

 coal needs to be flown in.
-The coal is getting a hammering from the large numbers of visitors so we'd strongly encourage
+The coal is getting a hammering from the large numbers of visitors.
+Koha means a small

 Map BV19.
 Grid Ref: E1452950/ N5252150.
 Altitude 1120m.